justin-roche/serenade-mode/README.md

 (serenade-mode)
 ```

-If all goes well, you should see the active application change to "Emacs" in the Serenade applications overlay window.
+If all goes well, you should see the active application change to "Emacs" in the Serenade application's overlay window.

 ### Default bindings